 - o Successful completion of an NLN accredited and/or state registered LPN program - o A minimum score of B on the Excelsior College Examination for Fundamentals of Nursing. (score may not be more than three years old).
-Information is available at www.excelsior.edu - Successful completion of Nursing Bridge Course (N3029).
-Information regarding this course will be provided once your LPN/RN Health Profession Application is received.
+Information is available at www.excelsior.edu - o Successful completion of Nursing Bridge Course (N3029).
+This one-week course is taken after acceptance into the program, and prior to beginning Nursing classes during winter recess for spring entrants or during the summer for fall entrants.
+Information regarding the courses will be provided once you are accepted int the LPN-RN program.
 The course is taken after acceptance into the program and prior to beginning nursing classes.